How To Be More Friendly And Social

 If this piece of advice seems like something you'd like to try, but you quickly get drained in social situations, and worry you wouldn't last long, then you may want to look at this article:

 Make nice little gestures toward other people

 Bring food or drinks to a party when it wasn't expected that you do so.
-Perform basic courtesies like holding doors for people.
-Buy someone a drink or a shot if you're out at a bar.
+Perform basic courtesies like holding a door open.
+Buy a friend a drink or a shot if you're out at a bar.
 However, less is more.
 If you're overly "nice" and giving you can be taken for granted, taken advantage of, or come across as if you're trying too hard to please everyone and make them like you.
-It also puts other people in an awkward situation because they feel uncomfortable taking so many free handouts.
+It also puts people in an awkward situation where they feel uncomfortable taking so many free handouts.

 Offer compliments to people

 Don't be afraid to be positive and encouraging.
-If someone is good at something then tell them so.
-If someone looks nice, or is well dressed, then say you think so.
-If you think someone is funny, or an interesting person, then let them know.
+If someone is good at something then tell them.
+If someone looks nice or is well dressed, then say you think so, in an appropriate way.
+If you think someone is funny or an interesting, let them know.
 Again, moderation is essential.
 The occasional genuine compliment is way better than a constant stream of try-hard ones.

 Make sure everyone is having a good time when you're out